Edith Bonnesen: Resistance work

-In August 1944, while visiting the Danish-Swedish Refugee Service's illegal post office in central Copenhagen, she was arrested and taken to the Gestapo headquarters in the Shell House.
+In August 1944, while visiting the Danish-Swedish Refugee Service's illegal post office in central Copenhagen, Bonnesen was arrested and taken to the Gestapo headquarters in the Shell House.
 While being interrogated, a senior officer came in and ordered her to be taken to the basement as there was sufficient evidence against her.
-She was in fact taken by a guard to a large room on the second floor.
+She was instead taken by a guard to a large room on the second floor.
 The guard went into a back room where he started talking to another German.
 Left alone, she decided to try to escape.
 She walked down the stairs to the first floor where she met two civilian Germans who were leaving the building.
 She walked behind them and out of the front door where the guard failed to recognize her.
 After walking calmly across the bridge to the Palace Theatre, she ran off as fast as she could.

-Now that she had been identified, she had to leave Denmark for neutral Sweden where she was employed as a secretary at the American consulate in Helsingborg.
+Since she had been identified by the Gestapo, Bonnesen left Denmark for neutral Sweden where she was employed as a secretary at the American consulate in Helsingborg.
+She was aided in her escape from Denmark by fellow resistance member Jutta Graae.
 Unofficially, she operated a radio, receiving messages from Denmark and passing them on to London.
-After the American consul was called back to the United States at the beginning of 1945, Bonnesen acted as consul until the Liberation.
+After the American consul was called back to the United States at the beginning of 1945, Bonnesen acted as consul until the liberation of Denmark.
 She then returned to Copenhagen where she worked with the Special Forces Mission until the autumn of 1945.

 Post-war activity

 In 1946, Bonnesen was employed by the textile firm Fiedlers Kattuntryk where she later headed the export department.
 In 1952, she had to leave as her hearing was seriously impaired as a result of an injury from a shooting incident during the German occupation.
-After learning to lip-read, she was employed as a secretary and later as an official by the Defence Department until her retirement in 1975.
+After learning to lip-read, she was employed as a secretary and later as an official by the Ministry of Defence until her retirement in 1975.
+Bonnesen partially recovered her hearing after an operation in 1963.

 Edith Bonnesen died in Copenhagen on 20 February 1992.

 Awards

-She was awarded the King's Medal for Courage in the Cause of Freedom for her participation in the resistance movement.
+Bonneson was awarded the King's Medal for Courage in the Cause of Freedom for her participation in the resistance movement.